ShiftLeftSecurity/bctrace/README.md

 An extensible framework for creating production-ready java agents aimed at tracing and changing the behaviour of java applications without changing their source code.

-`bctrace` offers a simple event-driven programming model, built around the `Hook` abstraction, and saves the developer from the complexity of dealing with bytecode manipulation.
+`bctrace` exposes a simple event-driven programming model, built around the `Hook` abstraction, and saves the developer from the complexity of dealing with bytecode manipulation.

+**Use cases:**

-It offers a set of high level primitives that allow:
+It offers a set of high level primitives targeted at:

 - Notifying events to hook listeners in the case of:
   - Method started